GESIS Knowledge Graph

 Resources and entities

-The GESIS Knowledge Graph comprises several types of scientific resources, entities and relationships between them.
+The GESIS Knowledge Graph comprises several types of scientific resources, entities and the direct relationships without provenance between them.
 The latest version of the GESIS Knowledge Graph ontology can be found in the Download section.

 Scientific resources